ReggieVP/sparta-etl-project/Extract/Extract README.md

 ## Overview

-The **extract folder** in the Sparta ETL project contains a script and data sources specifically dedicated to the extraction phase of the ETL process.
+The **Extract folder** in the Sparta ETL project contains a script and data sources specifically dedicated to the extraction phase of the ETL process.
 This phase focuses on retrieving raw data from Amazon S3, with a particular emphasis on Sparta data related to courses (data, business, and engineering) and candidate details.

 ## The Process: